12 Things You Didn't Know About Nauru

-7. Nauru was once upon a time, the worlds wealthiest country per capita in the 1960's thanks to its phosphorus mines.
+7. In the 1960's, Nauru was the worlds wealthiest country per capita, thanks to its phosphorus mines.
 Now, it is one of the poorest per capita, with the 2nd lowest GDP in the world following Tuvalu.
 In 2016, the country was almost bankrupt.

-8. The abandoned phosphate mines have left incredible towers of well, phosphate remnants which make for an incredible lunar like landscape.
-Some of them pierce out the water and make for great photos - especially at sunset!
+8. The abandoned phosphate mines have left incredible towers of well, phosphate remnants, which make for a unique lunar like landscape.
+Some of them pierce out of the water and make for great photos - especially at sunset!